Kelly Gale Wears A Mismatched Bikini While Relaxing With A Martini In A Hot Tub

 Kelly did not add any accessories to her barely there outfit, ensuring that all eyes remained on her killer curves.
 She also appeared to be going makeup-free to showcase her striking features and stunning natural beauty.

-Fans of the Swedish bombshell were quick to show some love for her Monday afternoon Instagram update.
-As of this writing, the upload has earned over 18,000 likes and 92 comments after just two hours of going live to the social media platform.
+Fans of the Swedish bombshell were quick to show some love for her Monday Instagram update.
+The upload quickly earned over 18,000 likes and 92 comments in a matter of hours, also drawing many compliments from her online audience.

 “You are looking perfect,” one person wrote.